Mohsem35/DBA/RedisReplication.md

 Hence Redis is often referred to as a **`data structure server`**.

+Redis is a **`TCP server`** and supports **`request/response protocol`**.
+In Redis, a request is accomplished with the following steps −
+- The client sends a query to the server, and reads from the socket, usually in a blocking way, for the server response.
+- The server processes the command and sends the response back to the client.

 ## Features of Redis Data Replication

 - **`Asynchronous replication`** is used by Redis, with asynchronous replica-to-master acknowledgments of data processed.